steipete/steipete.com/_posts/2020-05-31-interposekit.md

 ![](/assets/img/2020/interposekit/interposekit-code.png)

 It's extremely unfortunate that the `@convention()` modifier can't be used on existing type aliases - this would have made Interpose way more convenient.
-I'm honestly tempted to write a proposal to get this into Swift.
-Both because this would be cool, and because I'd be really interested in the learning experience.
+I’m honestly tempted to write a proposal to get this into Swift because this would be cool and I’d be really interested in the learning experience.

 {% twitter https://twitter.com/steipete/status/1266799174563041282 %}